BenjaminPlanterose/UMtools/README.md

 ### Bivariate Gaussian Mixture Models (bGMMs)

 As we have seen in the previous section, the formation of clusters in the UM plane is a consistent feature of a genetic artefact.
-For this reason, we tested several clustering techniques for the assignation of clusters.
-The most succesful approach for those cases when the number of expected clusters is known was the bivariate Gaussian mixture model.
+For this reason, we tested several clustering techniques in the UM plane.
+The most succesful approach in cases where the number of expected clusters is known, were bivariate Gaussian mixture models (bGMMs).
 We wrapped the routines from the EMCluster library for straighforward deployment on epigenomic data.
 Here some case examples from K = {2, 3, 4, 5}.

 ```r
 set.seed(2); bGMM(M_U$M, M_U$U, "cg03398919", K = 2)